mrocklin/mrocklin.github.io/bio.md

 ### Academic

-I attended university at UC Berkeley as a Physics/Math/Astronmy student.
+I attended university at UC Berkeley as a Physics/Math/Astronomy student.
 I worked at a local engineering firm while in university and for the Physics department shortly after graduation.
 I joined the Computer Science department at the University of Chicago as a PhD student from 2008-2013 where I was advised by Todd Dupont and Ridg Scott.

-After a brief stint at Sandia National Labs I joined Continuum Analytics, a for-profit company behind the open source numeric Python ecosystem.
-I am still at Continuum, working primarily on the Blaze project.
+After a brief stint at Sandia National Labs I joined Anaconda, a for-profit company behind the open source numeric Python ecosystem.
+I am still at Anaconda, working primarily on the Dask project.

 ### Personal